Newjeans6/FDF/README.md

 You can test any file; I've secured my code, so you can't break it.

 ### Troubleshooting
 No bugs too good, sorry.
+And in any case, Ostrich algorithm.

 ### Interaction
 Once the program is running, you can interact with the 3D map using the following controls: